okta/okta-signin-widget/playground/README.md

 In summary, testcafe tests are using playground application but not mock sever.
 Mock server is only intended to be used during manually testing, bug reproduction.

+## Testing minified CDN bundle

+Run `yarn build:webpack-release` to generate CDN bundle.
+Open `http://localhost:3000/cdn.html` to test the minified bundle loads and renders correctly.
+Saucelabs tunnel can be used to test in IE11.
+Although you can use mocks via responseConfig, the `.widgetrc.js` file will not be loaded.
+Configuration can be edited directly in `cdn.html`.

 ## Some thoughts on enhancement

 ### JSON mock files